 If you see a specialist without being referred by your primary care provider, the specialist might refuse to see you, except in an emergency situation.
-Always check with your primary care provider before you go anywhere else for care.
+We recommend to always check with your primary care provider before you go anywhere else for care.

-Typically, Texas Children's Health Plan will not cover the costs of medical care from non-participating health-care providers.
-However, there may be times when your doctor believes it is critical for you to receive care from a non-participating doctor or other provider.
+Unless needed for continuity of care, Texas Children's Health Plan will not cover the costs of medical care from non-participating healthcare providers without approval.
+However, there may be times when your doctor believes it is critical for you to receive care from a nonparticipating doctor or other provider.
 In these cases, your doctor will work with Texas Children's Health Plan.
 He or she will submit a request in writing to our Medical Director for the authorization of medically necessary services that aren't available from any other doctor or other provider in the Texas Children's Health Plan network.